guoqingbao/guoqingbao.github.io/_pages/about.md

     * Pioneered the technical solution for streaming iQiYi's video and advertising content on third-party platforms, a milestone that led to a 300-million-dollar investment by China's top smartphone manufacturer, Xiaomi, for video content collaboration in late 2014.

     * Developed a human-machine interaction and video-on-demand solution for early-stage Internet TV (Smart TV), using Windows as the simulation platform.
 This groundbreaking design and solution have since become the standard reference for many Android streaming clients since 2012.
-The design and streaming solution have been widely adopted by hundreds of millions of Smart TV and TVBox devices since 2013.
+The design and streaming solution has been widely adopted by hundreds of millions of Smart TV and TVBox devices since 2013.

 Education
 ======
 * The University of Sydney, Australia
-  * **Ph.D (Artificial Intelligence and Image Processing)**, 2018.07-2022.04
+  * **PhD (Artificial Intelligence and Image Processing)**, 2018.07-2022.04
   * Master of Information Technology, 2016-2018
 * Shandong University, China
   * Undergraduate in Computer Science, 2003-2007